Loading NuWatt Energy...

 Owner: Building owner + service partner

-Post-PTO, the building reports actual GHG intensity annually to the Boston Environment Department via ENERGY STAR Portfolio Manager.
-On-site generation is credited against grid draw using the current MA grid emissions factor.
+Post-PTO, the building reports actual energy, water and GHG data annually to the Boston Environment Department through ENERGY STAR Portfolio Manager, with third-party verification in the required years.
 NuWatt does not proactively monitor for faults — owners typically use their Enphase or SolarEdge portal and flag issues.

 Output: Compliant BERDO annual submission.